palman22-hue/PDA-Agent/README.md

 The PDA Ethical AI Agent is a terminal‑based personal digital assistant built on top of a local LLM (Ollama + Mistral) and the Psycho Dimensional Arithmetic (PDA) / Adaptive Learning Framework (ALF) architecture.
 The goal is to create an assistant that supports human sovereignty, de‑escalates conflict, and operates within clear ethical and legal boundaries instead of behaving as a black‑box optimizer.

+## Change log
+v0.1.2 – Added temporal safeguards (time‑aware wellbeing prompts and engagement limits

+---
+Now with added temporal safeguards as to limit user engagement

+These temporal safeguards are designed to reduce predatory engagement patterns and promote healthier rhythms around meals, screen time, and sleep.”

 ---

 ## Why this matters now